DPAC A to Z Guide

 - For events that allow photography or video recording using mobile phones, we ask that you be courteous to guests behind and around you.
 Please know that any obtrusive use (such as holding the phone where it can block the view of other guests) or video recording longer than a single song is prohibited.

-For safety reasons, patrons may be refused entry if they are in possession of prohibited items including, but not limited to: alcoholic beverages, illegal drugs, food, drinks, glass/plastic/metal containers, cameras, video recorders, audio recorders, fireworks, laser pointers, backpacks, coolers, knives over 5 inches in length, weapons of any type, baby seats or carriers, unauthorized noise makers, glitter, confetti, Frisbees, streamers, helium balloons, beach balls, parcels or packages, inflatables, brooms or large bags of any kind.
+For safety reasons, patrons may be refused entry if they are in possession of prohibited items including, but not limited to: alcoholic beverages, illegal drugs, food, drinks, glass/plastic/metal containers, cameras, laptops, video recorders, audio recorders, fireworks, laser pointers, backpacks, coolers, knives over 3 inches in length, weapons of any type, baby seats or carriers, unauthorized noise makers, glitter, confetti, Frisbees, streamers, helium balloons, banners, signs, beach balls, parcels or packages, inflatables, brooms or large bags of any kind.
 The guest must throw the prohibited item in the trash or return the item to their vehicle.
 DPAC reserves the right to confiscate any prohibited items and/or escort the guest from the building.

 A courtesy phone is available at Guest Services located in the Entry Lobby.